 “It’s coming and there’s been little planning” said Dr. Rupp Carriveau, a UWindsor associate engineering professor and director of the UWindsor Turbulence and Energy Lab.
 “They haven’t been building megawatt class machines that long.”

 Carriveau has partnered with Kruger Energy, the Wind Energy Institute of Canada (WEICan) and Enbridge to create an investment decision support system for commercial wind energy.
-Each partnering outlet has committed $42,000 to the project over the next two years.
-Carriveau is hoping to leverage the $126,000 investment with a Natural Sciences and Engineering Research Council of Canada (NSERC) Collaborative Research Development Grant, which he applied for in late June.
+Each partnering outlet has committed $42,000 to the project over the next two years in addition to $180,000 in national funding from the Natural Sciences and Engineering Research Council of Canada (NSERC) and $120,000 from the Ontario Centres of Excellence.

 The project is called YEAR21, referencing the year following the machine’s 20-year life expectancy.
 Carriveau will collaborate with Western University’s Matt Davison, a Canada Research Chair in Quantitative finance to conduct economic forecasting, as well as engineering reliability specialists also from Western, Han Ping Hong and Tim Newson.